 The 2nd June was a cause for celebration at the beauty that is the butterfly.
-Every year allows you to learn all about the stunning insects and their habitats, creating a cross-curricular learning environment where you can find out various fascinating facts about the incredible creatures.
+Every year BEAD (Butterfly Education and Awareness Day) allows you to learn all about the stunning insects and their habitats, creating a cross-curricular learning environment where you can find out various fascinating facts about the incredible creatures.

 As we celebrate butterfly awareness day, find out which flowers attract the special insect, and how you may be able to attract them to your garden.